avaneev/prvhash/README.md

 used as an effective PRNG.
 The period of this minimal PRNG is at least `2^160`.
 The initial parameters can be varied at will, and won't "break" the PRNG.
 Setting only the `Seed` value guarantees a random start point within the whole PRNG period, with at least `2^64` spacing.
-Here is the code:
+The code follows.

+Note that such minimal 1-hashword PRNG is most definitely not cryptographically secure: its state can be solved by a SAT solver pretty fast.
+However, security against SAT solver attack of larger hash arrays and different structuring (parallel, daisy-chained, fused) is yet to be checked.

 ```
 #include "prvhash_core.h"